Chatbots - Data

 Copy

-Now, in your chatbot's main system instruction, you can use the {recentProjects} variable:
+Then in your system instruction, reference the variable:

 {recentProjects}